 CREATE VIEW NONFICTIONBOOKS AS SELECT * FROM BOOKS WHERE BOOKTYPE = 'N';

-For example, the view NONFICTIONBOOKS, as you defined it in the previous example, is updatable because each row in the view is a row in the base table.
+- The view NONFICTIONBOOKS defined above is updatable because each row in the view is a row in the base table.

-You can easily determine whether a view is updatable by looking at the READONLY column of the VIEWS system catalog table: Y means it is read-only and N means it is not.
+You can get information about view is updatable or not by looking at the READONLY column of the VIEWS system-catalog table: Y means it is read-only and N means it is not.

 CREATE VIEW NONFICTIONBOOKS AS SELECT * FROM BOOKS WHERE BOOKTYPE = 'N' WITH CHECK OPTION;

-This view still restricts the user to seeing only non-fiction books.
-In addition, it prevents the user from inserting rows that do not have a value of N in the BOOKTYPE column and updating the value of the BOOKTYPE column in existing rows to a value other than N.
+It restricts the user from seeing only non-fiction books.
+Also, it prevents the user from inserting rows that do not have a value of “N” in the BOOKTYPE column and updating the value of the BOOKTYPE column in existing rows to a value other than N.

 How to UPDATE Read-only View